llobato/docs/docs/other/install-gwms-factory.md

 #### Users

-The Glidein WMS Factory installation will create the following users unless they are already created.
+The Glidein WMS Factory installation will create the following users unless they are **already created**.

 | User | Default uid | Comment |
 | :--: | :---------: | :-----: |